Greatest Party Story Ever

 Greatest Party Story Ever is an American animated television series.
 The series premiered on MTV on January 14, 2016.
 Produced by Four Peaks Media Group, Den of Thieves, and animated by ShadowMachine.
 The program holds a TV-14 rating due to language, adult situations, and comedic violence.
 Episodes re-released with bonus content were titled as Greatest Party Story Ever: The After Party.
 The second season premiered December 1, 2016.
 This was the final project produced by MTV Animation.

 Plot

-The series presents first-person narratives shared by individuals about wild parties they have attended, outrageous and bizarre events they've experienced, encounters with celebrities such as James Franco and Rihanna, crazy hookups, and highly regrettable decisions.
+The series presents first-person narratives shared by individuals about wild parties they have attended, outrageous and bizarre events they have experienced, encounters with celebrities such as James Franco and Rihanna, crazy hookups, and highly regrettable decisions.

 The stories are reenacted with unique styles of animation to enhance the humor.
 Other segments include viewer-submitted party photos, which were later doctored; and outrageous text conversations.